 The healthcare system briefly paused starting new hormone therapies for minors but says they never stopped services for patients already receiving gender-affirming care.

-The Executive Order was signed on January 28, 2025, aiming to restrict federal funding for therapies for minors, citing concerns over long-term effects and potential harm.
+President Donald Trump signed an Executive Order on January 28, 2025, aiming to restrict federal funding for therapies for minors, citing concerns over long-term effects and potential harm.

 Per Trump’s order, federal agencies must stop funding research, education and healthcare programs providing or promoting gender-affirming care for minors, FOX 17 reported Monday.